Deborah-Digges/dot-slash-todo/README.md

 This project uses @damphat's [implementation](https://github.com/damphat/kv-bash) of a key-value store with a bash interface: .

-Made with U+2764 - @deborah-digges
+Made with :heart: - @deborah-digges